kbsmd-sportsmusicdata/ncaa-d1-coaching-pipeline-dashboard/READme.md

 ### Pipeline Funnel
 Maps the three-stage structure — athletes → assistant coaches → head coaches — across all three sports.
 Visually illustrates where the pipeline narrows and where diversity is lost at each transition.

-### Dual-Line Chart: WBB Coach Counts Over Time *(est., WBB only)*
+### Dual-Line Chart: WBB Coach Counts Over Time
-Shows estimated WBB head coach and assistant coach counts from 2012–2025.
+Shows WBB head coach and assistant coach counts from 2012–2025.
 The diverging lines make the bottleneck effect immediately visible: assistants rising steeply while head coaching positions remain nearly flat.

 ### Promotion Ladder: Coach Representation by Race (Asst → Head)
 A grouped horizontal bar chart pairing assistant coach % and head coach % side-by-side for each racial group — making the Glass Clipboard promotion gap legible at a glance.
 Available for WBB, Softball, and Volleyball.